-Eligible healthcare students are now able to make an appointment to receive the COVID-19 vaccine under phase 1b of the national vaccine roll-out.
+Eligible healthcare students are now able to make an appointment to receive the COVID-19 vaccine under phase 1b of the national vaccine rollout.
+An invitation from the Victorian Department of Health can be found here.
 The University of Melbourne has been working with its partners to provide a range of pathways for students to access the vaccine as quickly and as easily as possible.
 Students are strongly encouraged to complete a full course of vaccination unless medically contraindicated and provide evidence of vaccination to the University.

 Eligibility for the COVID-19 vaccine

-The Australian Government has commenced phase 1b of the COVID-19 vaccine roll-out.
+The Australian Government has commenced the COVID-19 vaccine rollout.
 This means people in the following categories are now eligible to access appointments for COVID-19 vaccination:

-- Aboriginal and Torres Strait Islanders adults aged 55 and over;
+- all Aboriginal and Torres Strait Islander people aged 16 years and over;

 - younger adults with certain underlying medical conditions, including those with a disability;